Vitamin C Thickens Skin and Boosts Collagen, Study Finds

 “We are the first to demonstrate that vitamin C in the blood circulation penetrates all layers of the skin and is associated with improved skin function,” Vissers said.

-“Our study shows that the skin is extremely good at absorbing vitamin C from the blood circulation,” Vissers stated.
+“Our study shows that the skin is extremely good at absorbing vitamin C from the blood circulation,” Vissers said.
 “Uptake into the outer epidermal skin layer also seems to be prioritised.”

 Why It Matters

 Vitamin C is essential because the body cannot produce it on its own.
-It acts as an antioxidant, neutralizing free radicals that can damage cells and supporting the immune system.
+It acts as an antioxidant, supporting the immune system and neutralizing free radicals that can damage cells.

-“We absorb and utilize any antioxidant best, including vitamin C, when we consume it with other foods and drinks,” Kathy Feld-Berkowitz, manager of nutrition and dietetics at Northwell Health’s Phelps Hospital in New York, who was not involved in the study, told The Epoch Times.
+“We absorb and utilize any antioxidant best, including vitamin C, when we consume it with other foods and drinks,” Kathy Feld-Berkowitz, manager of nutrition and dietetics at Northwell Health’s Phelps Hospital in New York state, who was not involved in the study, told The Epoch Times.

 The study suggests that other fruits and vegetables high in vitamin C—such as citrus, berries, bell peppers, and broccoli—could have similar benefits for skin health.